Samoan Assemblies of God in New Zealand: History

 The newly established movement remained under the leadership of the Most Reverend and Chief Apostle, the Late Dr. Samani Pulepule who served as the General Superintendent of the General Council since the 1960s.
 His position extended internationally and was also the Worldwide Chairman of the Samoan Assemblies of God International Fellowship.
 Dr. Pulepule was a member of the Executive Council in the A/GNZ (according to the constitution there is a seat in the Executive Council reserved for a Samoan representative which Dr. Pulepule held from 1967 to 2011).
 Dr. Pulepule also was the founder and senior pastor of the Samoan A/G in Grey Lynn who officially changed their name to Auckland Samoan A/G in 1998, this church had weekly attendance of over 800 people.
 On Sunday 29 September 2011, Dr. Pulepule formally retired from his posts in the Assemblies of God movement and was commended for the service of over 40 years in the movement.
 In early winter of 2013, the Chief Apostle and the First Lady died within a week.
 During the 2012 Business Conference, the General Council elected Reverend Motu Mati'a and First Lady Silaumua to lead the National Church.
 However, in 2016 more changes were made in the movement and it is now under the direction of the newly elected General Superintendent, The Most Reverend Tafuna'i Muaiava and First Lady Vāepa.

 The Samoan congregations who remained under the A/GNZ umbrella, elected Reverend Aila'ula'u Faletutulu as the new Samoan representative in the Executive Council.
 This group of churches are known as the Assemblies of God in New Zealand (Samoan Churches).
 Reverend Faletutulu and Lady Nancy, along with Evangelist Mauosamoa Fatialofa are the senior pastors of the Napier Samoan A/G. Reverend Faletutulu served as the National President of the Youth Department for a number of years until in late 2005 he was elected as the new Samoan Overseer.

 The Samoan Assemblies of God in New Zealand should not be confused with the Assembly of God Church of Samoa in New Zealand, who are group of 27 churches that had left the Samoan Assemblies of God in 1974 due to the dissatisfaction of one local minister of having the Samoan churches align with the Assemblies of God movement, wanting the Samoan churches to be run by the Samoan people.
 He formed an independent group of churches formally known as the Assembly of God Church of Samoa in New Zealand.
 This group of churches served under the leadership of the late Pastor Mesako Sanerivi who formed and encouraged this break away group.
-They have 22 churches in Australia, and only one in Samoa.
+Apostle Reverend Talosaga Kome has taken this post since 2011.